• Skip to primary navigation

 Did you know that raw flour is potentially unsafe to eat?
 I never really thought about it.
 However, according to the Centers for Disease Control, raw flour hasn't been treated to kill bacteria like E. coli.
 The heat from cooking is needed to kill the harmful bacteria.

-Since the cookie dough in these tasty treats is not cooked, it’s necessary to heat the flour to a high enough temperature that any bacteria will be killed.
+Since the cookie dough in these little cookie dough bites is not cooked, it's a good idea to heat the flour to a high enough temperature to kill any bacteria.

 Heating raw flour in microwave